 If the composition of the team is unknown at the time of proposal submission, the proposer MUST describe plans for student recruitment.
 NC Space Grant values diversity, equity, inclusion, justice and accessibility (DEIJA) for team members.
 Teams with diverse compositions will be more favorably reviewed.

 Refer to the section below, Required Reporting, for student data table and other reporting requirements.
 Please note that student data tables containing demographics and other information is required for all NASA funding and reporting under this grant.

 6. Outreach Plan.

 Outreach is not required in all competition/challenge guidelines; however, it is the mission of NC Space Grant to engage and inspire the next generation of explorers.
 Therefore, teams that include an outreach component to pre-college and/or public audiences will be more favorably reviewed.
 Proposers should include a description of in-person outreach and/or online/remote learning tools (proposers must strictly adhere to COVID-19 policies at their institutions and for targeted outreach).
 This is an opportunity for teams to be creative, such as using an authorized YouTube channel, an online demo or launch, shared open-source materials, etc.

 Additional Required Content (no page limit unless otherwise noted):

-Curriculum Vitae of the Faculty PI/Advisor (2 pages max);
+7. Curriculum Vitae of the Faculty Principal Investigator (PI) (2 pages max).

-Letter of support from the Department Chair/Head that outlines the importance of the proposed project to the department and the direction of the university
+8. Letter of Support from the Department Chair/Head that outlines the importance of the proposed project to the department and/or the direction of the university.